solbero/solbero.github.io/index.md

 ---

 <div align="center"><a href="https://github.com/solbero/hexpex"><img src="assets/img/hexpex.png" alt="Hexpex"/></a></div>
 [Hexpex](https://github.com/solbero/hexpex) is a type-hinted, object-oriented library I created for working with hexagonal grids in Python.
 The plan was to use this library in [one of my other projects](https://github.com/solbero/ti4-mapmaker-api), but unfortunately that project stalled.
-Hexpex was also the first project where I published a package to [PyPI](https://pypi.org/).
+Hexpex was also the first project I published to [PyPI](https://pypi.org/).

 ---